devilkiller-ag/EngineeringWithAshmit/README.md

 - [install Docker](https://docs.docker.com/get-docker/)
 - [install Docker Compose](https://docs.docker.com/compose/install/)

-After cloning repository to your local, perform the following steps from the root of the repository.
+After cloning the repository to your local, perform the following steps from the root of the repository.

 #### Steps to build and run local docker image:
 1. Build the Docker image and run the container: